 Each investor has their own financial goals that should be met at the right time.
 The risk and expected returns can be adjusted to meet the financial objectives after a particular tenure.
 The risk and expected returns can be adjusted to meet the financial objectives after a particular tenure.
 Hence, invest accordingly.

 Not all investments should go into volatile asset classes, nor do they concentrate on fixed-income generating products.
 For example, volatile equities are combated with investments in bonds.
 There must always be a balance between the two to maintain a good ratio of risk and returns.

 As a part of the stock investment process, it is mandatory to open a Demat account, for which the following documents are required:

-The Demat account is opened with a broker upon submission and successful verification of documents.
+The Demat account is opened with a broker upon submission and successful verification of documents

-The investment horizon is the period an investor aims to hold on to security.
+The investment horizon is the period an investor aims to hold on to a security.
 The investment horizon could range from a day to several years.
 It is essential to educate yourself about investment horizons if you want to understand how to invest in the share market.

 Navi could be the right choice if you want to invest in Mutual Funds.
 Navi offers a low-expense rate while being a highly reliable platform for your investments.